mediocregopher/radix/README.md

     go test github.com/mediocregopher/radix/v4

 ## Benchmarks

-(When reading these it should be noted that radixv4 has not been totally optimized for performance.
-It still performs well compared to v3 and other drivers and is quite usable, but there is some work left which can be done, specifically around its `Conn` implementation.)

 Benchmarks were run in as close to a "real" environment as possible.
 Two GCE instances were booted up, one hosting the redis server with 2vCPUs, the other